Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Introduction

-On the other hand, following the seminal result in \cite{Willems_2005}, known as Willems' fundamental lemma, data-driven prediction of linear systems has been widely studied by finding suitable linear combinations of collected data, subject to input and initial condition constraints \cite{Markovsky_20080}.
-The predictor can be reformulated as a multi-step-ahead ARX structure.
-Applying the predictor to receding horizon control leads to data-driven or data-enabled predictive control, for which multiple successful algorithms have been proposed, e.g., \cite{Coulson_2019_reg,Berberich_2021,Yin_2023,Breschi_2023,alsalti2024robust}.
+On the other hand, following the seminal result in \cite{Willems_2005}, known as Willems' fundamental lemma (WFL), data-driven prediction of linear systems has been widely studied by finding suitable linear combinations of persistently exciting data, subject to input and initial condition constraints \cite{Markovsky_20080}.
+The predictor can be reformulated as a multi-step-ahead autoregressive with extra input (ARX) structure.
+Applying the predictor to receding horizon control leads to data-driven (or data-enabled) predictive control (DDPC), for which multiple successful algorithms have been proposed, e.g., \cite{Coulson_2019_reg,Berberich_2021,Yin_2023,Breschi_2023,alsalti2024robust,Chiuso_2025}.

-Extensions of these linear algorithms to nonlinear systems have been analyzed for specific nonlinear model classes, including Hammerstein systems \cite{Berberich_2020,Molodchyk_2024}, second-order Volterra systems \cite{Rueda_Escobedo_2020}, feedback linearizable systems \cite{Alsalti_2023}, bilinear systems \cite{Yuan_2022,Markovsky_2023}, and systems with finite-dimensional Koopman embedding \cite{shang2024willems}.
-These extensions generalize Willems' fundamental lemma by applying generalized signal embedding to the signal matrix and the persistency of excitation condition.
-This is possibly achieved by assuming a known dictionary of basis functions.
-However, for Hammerstein-Wiener systems, existing works \cite{Berberich_2020,Markovsky_2023} address only the input nonlinearity (the Hammerstein part) and require prior knowledge of basis functions for the nonlinearity, which is often impractical.
+Extensions of these linear algorithms to nonlinear systems have been analyzed for specific nonlinear model classes, including Hammerstein systems \cite{Berberich_2020,Markovsky_2023,Molodchyk_2024}, second-order Volterra systems \cite{Rueda_Escobedo_2020}, feedback linearizable systems \cite{Alsalti_2023,Molodchyk_2024}, bilinear systems \cite{Yuan_2022,Markovsky_2023}, and systems with finite-dimensional Koopman embedding \cite{shang2024willems}.
+These extensions generalize WFL by applying generalized signal embedding to the signal matrix.
+Some also apply a kernelized version of WFL by considering the inner product of the signal embedding using the ``kernel trick'' \cite{Molodchyk_2024,pmlr-v144-lian21a,Huang_2024}.
+However, for H-W systems, existing works \cite{Berberich_2020,Markovsky_2023,Molodchyk_2024} address only the input nonlinearity (the Hammerstein part) but not the output nonlinearity (the Wiener part)\footnote{Wiener systems are discussed in \cite{Berberich_2020}, but an extension of WFL that enables data-driven prediction is not obtained for this system class, cf. Section~\ref{sec:2b} below.}.
+In addition, the signal embedding or its kernel reformulation requires a known finite-dimensional dictionary of basis functions to satisfy the persistency of excitation condition.
+Such information can be impractical to obtain.
+The lifted signal space also makes it difficult to satisfy the persistency of excitation condition, requiring a long input sequence with tailored design \cite{Alsalti_2023_2}.